 EMERGING MARKETS-Latam currencies rise as dollar slides after U.S. manufacturing data

-Aug 1 (Reuters) - Latin American currencies rose on Monday, with Brazil's real giving up session losses, as the dollar slipped following data that signalled U.S. inflation has probably peaked.
+Aug 1 (Reuters) - Latin American currencies rose on Monday, with Chile's peso leading gains, as the dollar slipped following data that signalled U.S. inflation has probably peaked.

-U.S. manufacturing activity slowed less than expected in July and there were signs that supply constraints are easing, with a gauge of prices paid for inputs by factories falling to a two-year low.
+Factories across the United States, Europe and Asia struggled in July as flagging global demand and China's COVID-19 restrictions slowed production, surveys showed.

-The data lent weight to bets that the U.S. Federal Reserve might not be more aggressive than anticipated at its September meeting, denting the dollar.
+U.S. manufacturing activity, in particular, slowed less than expected, lending weight to bets that the Federal Reserve might not be more aggressive than anticipated at its September meeting, denting the dollar.
 FRX/

-The Mexican peso MXN= was up 0.2%.
-The currency has risen for five of the last six sessions.
+The Mexican peso MXN= was up 0.1%, rising for five of the last six sessions.

-As copper prices rose, top exporter of the red metal, Chile, saw its peso CLP= rise 1.0%, as did crude exporter Colombia's currency COP= despite falling oil prices.
+As copper prices rose, top exporter Chile saw its peso CLP= rise 1.0%, as did crude exporter Colombia's currency COP= despite falling oil prices.
 The Colombian currency extended gains made after the central bank hiked on Friday by 150 bps to 9% as expected.
 O/RMET/L

-Colombia's government on Friday formally proposed to Congress a 2023 budget of 391.4 trillion pesos ($89.5 billion), 11.7% higher than this year's.
-The bill, which must be approved by Congress before Oct.
-20, includes proposed investment of 62.8 trillion pesos in 2023.

-Brazil's real BRBY was flat after falling up to 0.4% BRL= during the session.
+Chile's IMACEC economic activity index, a close proxy of gross domestic product, rose 3.7% in June from the same month last year, the central bank said.
+That was below expectations of a 4% rise, according to a Reuters poll.

+Brazil's real BRBY slipped 0.2% in choppy trade.
+The country posted a lower-than-expected trade surplus of $5.44 billion in July, below forecasts of a $6.99 billion surplus, with growth in imports again strongly outpacing that of exports.

-Brazil's central bank is seen delivering a second consecutive 50 basis points hike on Wednesday, bringing the benchmark interest rate to 13.75%.
+The central bank of Latam's largest economy is seen delivering a second consecutive 50 basis points hike on Wednesday, bringing the benchmark interest rate to 13.75%.

-The bank's aggressive moves since March last year has helped the currency surge 7.5% so far this year, faring better than a 0.7% rise for its regional peer, the Mexican peso, and far outperforming an over 4% slide for the emerging markets currencies index .MIEM00000CUS.
+The bank's aggressive moves since March last year has helped the currency surge 7.5% so far this year, faring better than a 0.7% rise for its regional peer, Mexico's peso, and far outperforming an over 4% slide for the emerging markets currencies (EM) index .MIEM00000CUS.

-Robin Brooks, the International Institute of Finance's chief economist, said the real remains "hugely undervalued" given Brazil's significant trade surplus, assigning the currency a fair value of $4.50, representing a more than 10% upside to current levels.

-Meanwhile, a document seen by Reuters showed that a Luxembourg bailiff has ordered banks to freeze assets held by Ecuador in accounts in the country as a result of a dispute over a $391 million settlement award that Anglo-French oil company Perenco says remains unpaid.
+"EM central banks will press ahead with monetary tightening over the remainder of this year, in some cases by more than investors seem to anticipate... risk premia will edge higher still as the global economy continues to struggle," said James Reilly, assistant economist at Capital Economics.

-Stocks in Latin America fell, in line with U.S. stocks.
-A slew of worrying factory activity data from across the globe, especially from China, reinforced recession fears.
-But Beijing's promise that market stability is top priority, helped Chinese markets end higher, lifting broader emerging market shares .MSCIEF.
+Stocks in Latin America .MILA00000PUS were muted, in line with U.S. stocks, as the slew of worrying factory activity data from across the globe reinforced recession fears.
 MKTS/GLOB

+"Investors’ appetite for risk will recover as the economic situation gradually improves," Reilly added.

+Elsewhere, Peru's annual inflation rate in July edged lower to hit 8.74% on a yearly basis from a peak of 8.81% in June, which was the highest in a quarter of a century.

 Stock indexes